kluchey/OMG/pages/proof.md

-- #definiton A mathematical proof is an argument used to convince another person of a
+- #definiton A mathematical proof is an argument used to convince another person of a truth.